 Students are required to notify the University promptly of the details of any criminal charges, arrests, convictions and/or cautions they receive whilst they are registered as a student of the University.
 Students registered on professional programmes have an additional duty to notify the University promptly if they receive any police fixed penalty notice or are the subject of any social services investigations whilst they are registered as a student of the University.
 These duties apply equally to students who are suspended from their studies.

-It is a student's responsibility to ensure that his/her contact details are correct on the central records system.
-The University bears no responsibility for letters or other communications that do not reach a student due to his/her record not being kept up to date.
+It is a student's responsibility to ensure that their contact details are correct on the central records system.
+The University bears no responsibility for letters or other communications that do not reach a student due to their record not being kept up to date.

 3. Definition of “Unfit to Practise”